 The indications from the vegetation index and rainfall estimates imply that early season vegetation development is somewhat delayed due to poor or irregular rains.
-However some improvements are already noticeable in West Darfur but these are dependent on good rains during the coming two dekads .
+However some improvements are already noticeable in West Darfur but these are dependent on good rains during the rest of the season .